 WALK HIGHLIGHTS: Stunning scenery, caves to explore, a waterfall (although no paddling allowed), and a visit to the playground and Bulls Head in the village of Monyash at the end.

-TOTAL ASCENT: 236 metres
+TOTAL ASCENT: 134 metres

-2. Take the footpath on the left of the below photo, which continues down in to the dale.
-The cliffs soon enclose in on you, and in summer the nettles either side of the path can be quite high (be careful!)
+2. Take the footpath on the left of the below photo, which continues down into the dale.
+The cliffs soon enclose in on you, and in summer the nettles either side of the path can be quite high (be careful!).

 5. Follow the footpath just a little further down (about 300m) until you reach a wall with a footpath to the left, which leads you up and out of the dale.
 It’s a steep but short climb, so take it steady.

 6. When you reach the wooden gate at the top, follow the footpath around to the right and through Mills Farm.